SAFARIS WE OFFER

 Tarangire National Park

-The Tarangire National Park, commonly known as the ‘Land of the Giants’, is an undiscovered jewel of Tanzania.
-Not as popular with tourists as the Serengeti, Tarangire National Park offers a superb level of game viewing without the crowds.
-Tarangire National Park is located west of Arusha and is easier to access than the Serengeti and Ngorongoro Crater.
+Tanzania’s lesser-known treasure, the Tarangire National Park, aptly known as the ‘Land of the Giants,’ remains a hidden gem waiting to be discovered.
+Unlike the bustling Serengeti, Tarangire National Park offers an exceptional level of wildlife viewing without the usual crowds.
+Situated to the west of Arusha, it boasts easier accessibility compared to the Serengeti and Ngorongoro Crater.

 Lake Manyara National Park